praeclarum/Ooui/README.md

 UI.Publish("/button", MakeButton);
 ```

+Now every user (well, every load of the page) will get their own button.

 ## How it works

 When the user requests a page, Ooui will connect to the client using a Web Socket.
 This socket is used to keep an in-memory model of the UI (the one you work with as a programmer) in sync with the actual UI shown to the user in their browser.
+This is done using a simple messaging protocol with JSON packets.

-When the user clicks or otherwise interacts, those events are sent back over the web socket so that your code can deal with them.
+When the user clicks or otherwise interacts with the UI, those events are sent back over the web socket so that your code can deal with them.

 ## Comparison